cass-community/cass-community.github.io/_sw/legion.md

 name: Legion
 area: pmr
 cass_member: S4PST
-description: A task-based programming model and runtime.
+description: A task-based programming model and runtime
 long_description: |
     Legion is an implicitly parallel task-based programming model and runtime.
 The key features of Legion are: implicit parallelism (users do not to schedule computations and data movement), a flexible sublanguage for data partitioning